-- Texture + Grid shows the output image and mesh grid (red lines).
+- Texture + Cage shows the output image and mesh grid (red lines).

-- Texture + Subdivided Grid shows the output image, mesh grid (red lines), and subdivisions of the warping grid (grey lines).
+- Texture + Wireframe shows the output image, mesh grid (red lines), and subdivision wireframe (grey lines).

-The overall smoothness of the output image (the result of warping applied by the patch) can be improved by increasing the number of the mesh grid subdivisions.
+The overall smoothness of the output image (the result of warping applied by the patch) can be improved by increasing the density of a subdivision wireframe.
 This results in a finer warping grid.

 You can change the number of subdivisions by entering a value for the Subdivisions parameter in the Settings panel of the patch.
 The maximum value is 256, the minimum is 1, and the default is 5.

-An example of how changing the warping grid subdivisions from 5 to 20 improves the smoothness of the output image
+An example of how changing the wireframe subdivisions from 5 to 20 improves the smoothness of the output image

-The number of subdivisions determines the warping grid density.
+The number of subdivisions determines the wireframe density.
 A higher grid density increases warping precision but requires more processing time, a lower one does the opposite.

 Selecting the Interpolation Algorithm

-You can choose the Linear or Nearest-neighbor interpolation algorithm for translating pixel values of the patch by selecting the Scaling Algorithm parameter in the Settings panel of the patch.
+You can choose the Linear or Nearest-neighbor interpolation algorithm for translating pixel values of the patch by selecting the Scaling Algorithm parameter in the Settings panel.